 Most peptic ulcers can be cured without complications.
 However, in some cases, peptic ulcers can develop potentially life-threatening complications, such as

 Bleeding may result from other digestive conditions as well, but doctors begin their investigation by looking for the source of bleeding in the stomach and duodenum.
 Unless bleeding is massive, a doctor uses a flexible viewing tube (endoscope) to do an upper endoscopy Diagnosis A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more .
+Peptic ulcers can result from infection with Helicobacter... read more .
 If a bleeding ulcer is seen, the endoscope can be used to cauterize it (that is, stop the bleeding with heat).
 A doctor may also use the endoscope to inject a material that causes a bleeding ulcer to clot.

 An ulcer can go through (penetrate) the muscular wall of the stomach or duodenum (the first segment of the small intestine) and continue into an adjacent organ, such as the liver or pancreas.
 This penetration causes intense, piercing, persistent pain, which may be felt in another area of the body other than the area involved.
 For example, the back may hurt when a duodenal ulcer penetrates the pancreas.
 The pain may intensify when the person changes position.